4102Discord/4102Week13/README.md

-# ITCS 4102 _ Extra Credit Acivity
+# ITCS 4102 _ Extra Credit Activity

 This is a java program that uses data pulled from Twitter of a specific search string within a period of time, to perform the following tasks: